 Applying for a position at Hill Dickinson, be it a graduate training contract, a summer vacation scheme, or an experienced hire job, involves impressing the recruiters through several tests.
-The application process is designed to enable you to shine, at the same time as Hill Dickinson identify the right candidates for their positions.
-This article is designed to provide you with tips and guidance for this application process, and show you how you can prepare to improve your application at each stage.
+This page is designed to provide you with tips and guidance for this application process, and show you how you can prepare and improve your application at each stage.
 We will focus on the application process for the graduate training scheme as it is the most exhaustive.

 The questions are:

 You are requested to write a covering letter in support of your application.
 The covering letter must include information about why you have chosen to apply to Hill Dickinson and why they should employ you.
 The 500 word limit may not feel sufficient to include everything you say, so it is important that every word you include counts.

 It is crucial that you make a good impression with your application form.
 The personal information sections are your opportunity to present your CV, which can be tricky with the limited space and prescribed format of the form.